Local grafting heterogeneities control water intrusion and extrusion in nanopores: Results

 \subsection{Coarse-grained model of grafted mesopores}

 Our goal is to build a sufficiently detailed model of a mesopore grafted with different hydrophobic chains yet with a low enough computational cost to simulate experimentally relevant time and length scales.
-To this aim, we constructed a coarse-grained (CG) model of the ordered mesoporous silica MCM-41~\cite{bhattacharyya2006recent} functionalized with a hydrophobic silane grafting~\cite{lefevre2004intrusion}, Fig.~\ref{system}.
-We used the most recent MARTINI force field (MARTINI 3~\cite{souza2021martini}) in which, on average, two to four heavy atoms and associated hydrogens are mapped into one CG bead.
-This framework enables the computation of systems larger than those accessible to all-atom models and for longer times, with an overall speedup of at least two orders of magnitude~\cite{dejong2016martini}, while maintaining sufficient chemical and spatial resolution.
+To this aim, we constructed a coarse-grained (CG) model of a silica nanopore functionalized with a hydrophobic silane grafting~\cite{lefevre2004intrusion}.
+The simulated systems have geometrical similarities with the nanoporous material MCM-41, made of essentially independent, parallel cylinders with diameters ranging from 2 to 11 nm~\cite{lefevre2004intrusion,bhattacharyya2006recent} .
+We used the most recent MARTINI force field (MARTINI 3~\cite{souza2021MARTINI}) in which, on average, two to four heavy atoms and associated hydrogens are mapped into one CG bead.
+This framework enables the computation of systems larger than those accessible to all-atom models and for longer times, with an overall speedup of at least two orders of magnitude~\cite{dejong2016MARTINI} , while maintaining sufficient chemical and spatial resolution.

 We modeled the silica matrix with a slightly hydrophilic cubic fcc lattice, from which a cylindrical pore of diameter 5.2 nm and length 20 nm was excavated.
-The pore was immersed in water, and the liquid pressure was controlled mechanically by the force acting on two pistons far away from the pore~\cite{marchio2018}, allowing to perform \emph{in silico} intrusion/extrusion (I/E) cycles analogous to experimental ones.
+The pore was immersed in water, and the liquid pressure was controlled mechanically by the force acting on two pistons far away from the pore~\cite{marchio2018} , allowing to perform in silico intrusion/extrusion (I/E) cycles analogous to experimental ones.
 Periodic boundary conditions were applied in the directions orthogonal to the pore axis.